Spring Break Trip To Cinqueterre and Austria!

 We had an exceedingly long break between our spring and summer terms, and in those five weeks I was lucky to be able to do a lot of traveling.
 I went home to California for three weeks for some much-needed re-charging and relaxation with loved ones.
 I spent some great time in San Francisco with my sister, and we went on a gorgeous cloudy day hike on Mount Tam with views of all the surrounding hills, the city and the Bay in the distance, the Pacific, and the Golden Gate Bridge.
+I got to do a lot of walking around the city in some gorgeous weather, and we visited the newly renovated SFMOMA, which has some really thought-provoking exhibits on at the moment.

 We went on a beautiful 8-mile run in the Berkeley hills as well, talking, sweating, saying hi to cows, and admiring the views.
 We're both going through some big life changes right now and she inspires me every day, making me feel like everything is going to be ok.
 She is the best adventure buddy!

 After flying back to England I prepped for a trip with friends!
-We flew to Pisa and took the train to a friend’s family house in the Cinqueterre area, which is a network of five towns in southern Italy, on the gorgeous coast.
-There are well-worn hiking trails in between each town, and we spent an incredible day hiking from Vernazza to Corniglia and finally to Manarola, stopping in each town for some gelato or some focaccia.
+We flew to Pisa and took the train to a friend's family house in the Cinqueterre area, which is a network of five towns in southern Italy, on the gorgeous coast.
+There are well-worn hiking trails in between each town, and we spent an incredible day hiking from Vernazza to Corniglia and finally to Manarola, stopping in each town for some gelato or some fresh focaccia.

 The town we stayed in was called Levanto, and was a beautiful, quiet, sleepy, welcoming beach town with gorgeous houses and views.